KLST

 KLST (channel 8) is a television station in San Angelo, Texas, United States, affiliated with CBS.
-It is owned by Nexstar Media Group, which provides certain services to NBC affiliate KSAN-TV (channel 3) under joint sales and shared services agreements (JSA/SSA) with Mission Broadcasting.
-The two stations share studios on Armstrong Street in San Angelo; KLST's transmitter is located near Eola, Texas.
+It is owned by Nexstar Media Group and operated alongside NBC affiliate KSAN-TV (channel 3); Nexstar's Tegna subsidiary owns Fox affiliate KIDY (channel 6).
+KLST and KSAN-TV share studios on Armstrong Street in San Angelo; KLST's transmitter is located near Eola, Texas.

 Channel 8 is the oldest station in San Angelo, signing on as KTXL-TV in 1953 and changing call signs to KCTV in 1957.
 It was a CBS affiliate from its first day on air.
 KCTV became KLST in 1983 when its call sign was purchased by a TV station in Kansas City, Missouri.
-Nexstar acquired KLST in 2004 and consolidated operations with Mission-owned KSAN-TV.
+Nexstar acquired KLST in 2004 and consolidated operations with Mission Broadcasting–owned KSAN-TV.

 History

 On October 21, 1952, Armistead D. Rust—the mayor of San Angelo—and B. P. Bludworth of Brownwood, trading as Westex Television Company, filed an application with the Federal Communications Commission (FCC) for permission to build a television station in the city on channel 8.
 Rust and Bludworth owned KTXL (1340 AM), the city's Mutual Broadcasting System radio affiliate.
 Approval was swift and came on November 26, 1952.

 Channel 8 was the first television station in San Angelo, signing on the air on July 6, 1953.
 The station was an affiliate at launch of the CBS and DuMont networks and additionally aired national news from NBC; NBC entertainment programs were added to the schedule in August.
 Rust and Bludworth sold KTXL radio in 1956 and a majority stake in KTXL-TV to Roy Simmons and Angelo Broadcasting-Telecasting, the owners of radio station KGKL, in 1957; on August 4, the station changed call signs to KCTV to sever itself of any connection to KTXL radio.

 In 1959, Big Spring Broadcasting, a company led by Houston Harte Jr., acquired majority control of KCTV.
 Houston and his brother, Edward Harte, became full owners in 1962.
 The station was sold once more in 1971 to T. B. Lanford, trading as the Jewell Television Corporation.
 Lanford owned broadcast stations in other Southern cities and in Colorado; Jewell Television was named for Lanford's wife.
 That same year, the station began local broadcasting in color.
 Lanford died in 1978, but his estate continued to own the station, with Tom Gresham as executor and later president of Jewell.
 Under Jewell, the station built its current transmitter site near Eola, Texas, in 1981.